MeteoSwiss/opendata-forecast-data/README.md

 <br />

-Once the file is verified, you can proceed with decoding the GRIB file using the instructions in [Section 2.7.4 Decoding GRIB Files with ecCodes](#274-decoding-grib-files-with-eccodes).
+Once the file is verified, you can proceed with decoding the GRIB file using the instructions in [2.8.2 Decoding GRIB Files with ecCodes](#282-decoding-grib-files-with-eccodes).

 ### 2.7 Accessing Static Grid Information: Height, Longitude, and Latitude